-Under various federal, state, and local environmental laws, ordinances and regulations, a current or previous owner or operator of real property may be liable for the costs of removal or remediation of hazardous or toxic substances on, under or in such property.
-Such laws often impose liability whether or not the owner or operator knew of, or was responsible for, the presence of such hazardous or toxic substances.
-In addition, the presence of hazardous or toxic substances, or the failure to properly remedy environmental hazards, may adversely affect the owner's or operator's ability to sell such property or to borrow using such property as collateral.
+In connection with its ownership and operation of the Centers, the Company may be potentially liable and may incur costs under various federal, state, and local environmental laws, ordinances and regulations.
+Such laws often impose liability whether or not the owner or operator knew of, or was responsible for, the presence of hazardous or toxic substances.
+In addition, the presence of hazardous or toxic substances, or the failure to properly remediate such property, may adversely affect the owner's or operator's ability to sell such property or to borrow using such property as collateral.
 Persons who arrange for the disposal or treatment of hazardous or toxic substances may also be liable for the costs of removal or remediation of such substances at the disposal or treatment facility, whether or not such facility is owned or operated by such person.
 Certain laws impose liability for release of asbestos-containing materials into the air and third parties may seek recovery from owners or operators of real property for personal injury associated with exposure to such materials.

-In connection with its ownership and operation of the Centers, the Company may be potentially liable under such laws and may incur costs in responding to such liabilities.
-See "Item 1.
-Business--Environmental Matters" and Note 10 to the Financial Statements contained in the Issuer's Annual Report on Form 10-K for the fiscal year ended December 31, 1996 for a description of known environmental liabilities.
+Ownership and Governance of the Company and the Operating Partnership